rebane2001/mapartcraft/README.md

 - Remove the need for `create_css.py`: all textures are in one png that correspond in x and y with `SAOColoursList.json`
 - Trim supported versions down: eg drop 1.12, 1.12.1 in favour of just 1.12.2...
 - Tweaked locale JSONs to not contain duplicate values
+- Added 4th colour to colour boxes in block selection pane when mapdat option and unobtainable box selected

 ## Requirements